-My husband is a natural-born American citizen.
+Question #7: My spouse is a natural-born citizen of another country (foreigner).
 Can he buy a condominium unit in the Philippines and have the title in his name?

 Answer: No. The child was vested with the Philippine citizenship at the time of his birth.
 He does not lose his Philippine citizenship even if the parents acquire foreign citizenship after his birth.

-My daughter was born in the US at the time when my wife and I were still Filipino citizens.
+Question #10: My daughter was born in the U.S. at the time when my wife and I were still Filipino citizens.
 My daughter has been using a US passport for 20 years.
 She has never visited the Philippines.
 Is my daughter considered a Philippine citizen even if she already is an American citizen?

 Answer: Yes.
 Philippine law allows dual citizenship.
 A child can both be an American citizen and a Filipino citizen at the same time.
 Under present laws, a person loses his Philippine citizenship if he renounces it.
 Using a US passport exclusively and not visiting Philippines does not amount to a renunciation of Philippine citizenship.

-Answer: A copy of the child’s birth certificate should be submitted to the nearest Philippine consulate will transmit the birth certificate to the National Statistics Office in the Philippines for registration purposes.
+Answer: A copy of the child’s birth certificate should be submitted to the nearest Philippine consulate will transmit the birth certificate to the Philippine Statistics Authority or PSA (formerly known as NSO or National Statistics Office) in the Philippines for registration purposes.

 Question #12: If a child is born in the US at the time when his parents are still Filipino citizens, can he later on run for President of the Republic of the Philippines?